Contact Us

 5. "What percentage of engineering hours are allocated to 'Keeping the Lights On' (KTLO)?"

-If they say "0%," they are lying.
+If they say "0%," they are using inconsistent definitions.
 If they say "15%," they are elite.
 If they say "50%+," you are buying a maintenance project.
 McKinsey data suggests 31% of acquired codebases are riddled with critical debt that threatens valuation.

 6. "Show us the Open Source License Audit."